How to Extract Text from JSON: A Complete Guide to Pulling Strings, Keys, and Values from Any JSON Structure

 }

-Step 3: Configure Extraction Options
+Step 3: Configure extraction options

 - Include Keys — Toggle whether key names (like

-trueandfalsevalues appear in the results.
+trueandfalsevalues make it into the results.

-Step 4: Extract and Review
+Step 4: Extract and review

 status: ok